2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Profile of CPU-Limited Sockets

 For individual representative samples, \pref{fig:zoom3} shows BBR bandwidth estimates, as well as TCP delivery and pacing rates when using different \acp{CCA} and \ac{SCHEDULING} conditions.
 Since the previous zoom levels have shown a notable difference between BBRv1 and v3 on the one hand, and BBRv2 on the other hand, we will analyze them separately.

 For BBRv1 and v3, that is \pref{fig:zoom3} a) - d), we observe the following: Initially, BBR's high pacing gain during the Startup phase leads to a high pacing rate overshooting the bandwidth limit.
 With this pacing rate, the TCP connection can deliver bytes at a rate close to the limit and BBR's bandwidth estimate is adapted to this delivery rate.
 After Startup, \ie when BBR assumes that the bandwidth limit has been reached, the pacing gain is reduced to around 1, periodically probing for more bandwidth in ProbeBW.
 If the \ac{VM} has unrestricted CPU access (100\%), the delivery rate (and thus bandwidth estimate) stays close to the limit after Startup.
 With \ac{SCHEDULING}, the delivery rate first goes up close to the bandwidth limit as well, but when the bandwidth estimate (and thus pacing rate) is adjusted after the initial overshoot during Startup, the delivery rate also decreases, now sending below the link limit.
 As theoretically analyzed in prior work~\cite{ha2021} and practically shown here, this is because \textbf{VM-scheduled BBR needs a higher pacing rate to put enough data inflight while the VM can actually use the CPU}.
 In particular, TCP pacing uses fixed pacing intervals, \ie inter-packet timing offsets, even though the sparse CPU time situation would require to send packets faster and so better utilize the available timeslices.
-Due to the variables' dependencies in BBR, the reduction in delivery rate causes a reduction of the bandwidth estimate, which again causes a reduction of the pacing rate which further reduces the delivery rate\footnote{The cwnd is also reduced during this cycle, as it also depends on the bandwidth estimate.
+While this should apply to all paced traffic, we see that paced Cubic, \ie Cubic with \texttt{fq qdisc}, is strikingly less affected by the problem (\cf \pref{fig:eval_cubic_fq}).
+This is because BBR reacts counterproductively: Due to the variables' dependencies in BBR, the reduction in delivery rate causes a reduction of the bandwidth estimate, which again causes a reduction of the pacing rate which further reduces the delivery rate\footnote{The cwnd is also reduced during this cycle, as it also depends on the bandwidth estimate.
 However, since the cwnd is sized at 2 \ac{BDP} whilst the pacing rate aims at 1 BDP inflight, the latter should be the limiting factor to the throughput here.}.
 This "downward spiral", which can be clearly seen in the plots, seems to continue until a lower throughput bound is reached.

-In other instances (not shown) seen for BBRv1 and v3 during \ac{SCHEDULING}, the delivery rate cannot keep up with the increasing pacing rate already during Startup, so BBR immediately exits Startup, never even approaching the available bandwidth.
+In other instances (not shown), the delivery rate cannot keep up with the pacing rate already during Startup, so BBR immediately exits Startup, never even approaching the available bandwidth.